arram-phd/portfolio/docs/_sources/Plaque_assay.rst.txt

 This script allows us to count and properly quantify the clusters in each image!
-It will output the number of clusters, location area and intensity of each cluster, and the number of cells in each cluster in a table format.
+It will output the number of clusters, location, area and intensity of each cluster, and the number of cells in each cluster in a table format.

 ..
 Acknowledgements